 Surprise, surprise.
 Vegas lines are no different from any other moneyline, spread, Over/Under (total) betting selection available.

-Most of the lines seen in sportsbooks today still come from Las Vegas oddsmakers, who have had systems in place to determine the betting lines for almost a century.
+Most of the lines seen in sports to bet on today still come from Las Vegas oddsmakers, who have had systems in place to determine the betting lines for almost a century.

 Like Dimers’ predictive analytics model, which simulates every major sports match 10,000 times to find the best bets for you, Vegas uses factors such as injuries, form, previous matchups and weather forecasts to determine the line.